Bitz3d/spot-displayer-back/README.md

 # You can chceck running app

-if app isn't not running please conntact me at: raf.cieslinski@gmail.com
+if app isn't running please conntact me at: raf.cieslinski@gmail.com

 1. You have to register as user